HeroicKatora/rfcs/text/0000-delayed-reference.md

 changes or one could make the surface level defined by using other MIR instructions that do not rely on references to create pointers.

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities
 [future-possibilities]: #future-possibilities